 - Daily fitness challenges which escalate with the number of days in isolation.
 EX: Day one may be ONE sit up, ONE push up, ONE jumping jack.
 Day two may be TWO minutes of running in place, and so on.
 The main idea is to start off easy and get as much participation as possible, although it should not be mandated.
-Our team organically began posting their attempts through videos on the company IM, in all of their just out of bed, sweat pants, and non combed hair, authentic selves.
+Our team organically began posting their attempts through videos on the company’s instant messenger, in all of their just out of bed, sweat pants, and non-combed hair, authentic selves.

 - Health tips via email or intranet with the ability for employees to add their own tips.
 Collaboration is key to the success of all of these.

 - Peer to peer check ins from team members outside their usual work group.
 This can be on a volunteer basis or randomly assigned; the idea being that we are continually checking in on members of our teams so that they know that they are never truly alone.

 - Offer links to online physical and mental health programs.
 There are a great number of fitness trainers and companies that may be financially unattainable under normal circumstances and are now offering totally FREE online classes.
 The same is true for mental stimulation, as there are lists of Ivy league schools offering FREE online courses.
 Give your organization the links and resources they need to take advantage of these.